 - what future for nuclear power?
 (EN, ES, FR, RU)

 This open access journal was originally published in English and French, before Russian and Spanish editions were added in 2006.
 A World of Science was also published in Arabic in 2008−2010.
-Since 2013, the journal has been available in English only.
+In October 2013, the journal was suspended for financial reasons.

 All the journals published since 2002 may be downloaded and reproduced.
 For easy reference, articles and interviews are also organized by theme and by region.